SudoNikon/boxen/README.md

 # SalesLoft Boxen

 Welcome to SalesLoft!
 We use Boxen to manage our development laptops here.
 It is like Puppet for developers personal machines.
-You don't need to install Homebrew, Git, Postgres, Ruby, etc. or anything manually.
+You don't need to install Homebrew, Git, Postgres, Ruby, etc. or anything (except X Code) manually.
 Boxen manages all dependencies and the project repositories for you.

 ## Getting Started

-1. Install XCode ( Ok I lied the one thing you install manually :] )
+1. Install XCode (the whole thing not just command line tools).
 2. Go here: http://setup-salesloft.herokuapp.com and run the script.
 3. Follow the Boxen prompt.
 4. Create a personal manifest using the `modules/people/manifests/your_github_login.pp` as a template.
 If you use `zsh` you also need to create a `.zshrc` template in `modules/people/templates/your_github_login`.